 |(Revenue - Operating expenses - Employee compensation) / Employee compensation|

 Looking for an all-in-one platform to streamline your recruitment process?

 Make your recruitment a breeze today with Grove HR.
-Sign up now to enjoy our free forever program only available in 2020.
+Sign up now to enjoy our Free forever program with unlimited access.